camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/health.md

 ### Ready check

-Ready check endpoint is exposed via `http://{zeebe-broker-host}:9600/ready`.
+Ready check endpoint is exposed via `http://{zeebe-broker-host}:9600/actuator/health/readiness`.
-This endpoint returns an empty 204 response.
+This endpoint returns a 200 response.
 If it is not ready, it will return a 503 error.

 A broker is ready when it installs all necessary services to start processing in all partitions.
 If a broker is ready, it doesn't mean it's the leader for the partitions.